 Existence of Architecture is important, but non existence of Architecture is even more important

-There is no detailed published Architecture available and all is just (carefully kept as) one big speculation.
+There is no detailed published Architecture available and all is just (carefully kept) as one big speculation.
 We all know they (MSFT developers) are working hard and they are working for years, on each new Windows release.
 But nobody is telling us, what exactly seems to be the problem, and most importantly why.
 It is impossible to argue, without Architectural blueprints.
 No blueprints no discussion.

 Why COM (again)?

-COM is one Windows subsystem we know a lot of about, and into which we implicitly trust, because Microsoft obviously trusts into COM.
+COM is one Windows subsystem we know a lot about, and into which we implicitly trust, because Microsoft obviously trusts COM.
 We know a lot about COM, but (again) we do not know: WHY.
 There are no COM blueprints published.
 No detailed COM System Architecture.

 Perhaps some of my older audience remembers Tanenbaum and his “MINIX” OS.
-Mid last century, people realized computers might become personal.
-Academia got interested in the challenge, and has produced OS-es to utilize those little personal computers.
-People discussed them, re-architect-ed them OS-es, and so on.
+In mid last century, people realized computers might become personal.
+Academia got interested in the challenge and has produced OS-es to utilize those little personal computers.
+People discussed them, architect-ed them OS-es, and so on.

 No modern, commercial OS will have it’s detailed Architecture published.

 And here I mean OS System Architecture.
 Not marketing leaflets block diagrams called “architecture”.
 It is just too dangerous to publish such a thing called Detailed OS Architecture.
-Thus, around commercial modern OS-es there is a lot of deliberate speculation, and FUD.
+Thus, around commercial modern OS-es, there is a lot of deliberate speculation and FUD.
 Things are happening out of the blue.
-Or not happening.
+Or not happening?
 And we can just speculate WHY.
 No blueprints no discussion.

-Windows 10 Architecture?
+Windows 10 and 11 Architecture?